What we test for

 Depending on which study you read, Vitamin E may serve as a great antioxidant and agent against cataracts and macular degeneration as well.
 You can find Vitamin E in many nuts, like almonds, peanuts, and pine nuts, along with dried apricots and sunflower seeds.

 Lutein is a nutrient found in kale, spinach, and turnip greens.
 It’s also found in our retinas, so it’s an important part of healthy vision.
 Eating carotenoids like lutein and zeaxanthin (yes, that’s a mouthful!) provide you with great antioxidants and may help against age-related vision problems such as cataracts and macular degeneration.

-As we’ve seen, eating the right vitamins for eyesight can provide an excellent defense against vision problems that often arrive later in life.
+As we’ve seen, eating the right vitamins for eyesight can provide an excellent defence against vision problems that often arrive later in life.